AmandeepTomar/KotlinBasics/app/src/main/java/com/amandeep/kotlinbasics/kotlin/interview/InterviewQuestionsAndAnswer-Readme.md

     - is specifically designed for use in Jetpack Compose components to handle side effects related to UI composition.

-7. how launch effect coroutine scope behave in case of you minimize the app.
+7. How launchEffect and coroutineScope behave in case of minimize the app?

 `When the app is minimized or not visible:`